CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Exceptions/handle-workspace-exception/handle-workspace-exception-block.md

 #### Result

-The block will handle any unhandled exception within the Flow, but will not save the exception as the `($)_` variable indicates it is not needed and can be discarded.
+The block will handle any unhandled exception within the block's workspace, but will not save the exception as the `($)_` variable indicates it is not needed and can be discarded.

 For more infomation about using the built-in `($)_` variable, please see [Discarding Output Properties][].